carla-simulator/carla/Docs/recorder_and_playback.md

 A value greater than 1.0 will play in fast motion, and a value below 1.0 will play in slow motion, being 1.0 the default value for normal playback.
 As a performance trick, with values over 2.0 the interpolation of positions is disabled.

+Also the animations can remain at normal speed, because they don't replicate the state of the animation at that exact frame.
+So animations are not accurate right now.

 The call of this API will not stop the replayer in course, it will change just the speed, so you can change that several times while the replayer is running.

 #### Info about the recorded file